≡ Menu

 Moving on to the next one…

 This dog food from Wellness is one of the best options to help reduce your dog’s weight.
 This grain-free dog food provides balanced and complete nutrition for your dog.
-The dog food is made using all-natural ingredients and doesn’t contain soy, corn, etc.
+The dog food uses all-natural ingredients and doesn’t contain soy, corn, etc.

-The kibble also contains premium sources of protein which include herring, whitefish, and salmon.
-It also contains added vitamins and nutrients.
+The kibble also contains premium protein sources, including herring, whitefish, and salmon.
+It also has added vitamins and nutrients.

-When we assess the kibble by the quality of ingredients used to make it, it comes out to be an above-average kibble.
+When we assess the kibble by the quality of ingredients used to make it, it appears to be an above-average kibble.

 Let’s have a look at the macro nutritional breakdown.